denisyukphp/throttler/docs/index.md

 ### Smooth weighted round-robin

 Smooth weighted round-robin is an improved version of weighted round-robin that provides a more even distribution of load among nodes with different weights, minimizing fluctuations in the selection of elements.
-Use [Orangesoft\Throttler\SmoothWeightedRoundRobinThrottler](../src/SmoothWeightedRoundRobinThrottler.php) as below:
+Use [Orangesoft\Throttler\SmoothWeightedRoundRobinThrottler](../src/SmoothWeightedRoundRobinThrottler.php) as shown below:

 ```php
 <?php